ZetsuBouKyo/ZetsuBou/docs/user-notes/searching.md

 ## With additional parameters

-At the end of the top input navigation, near the magnifier icon, there is a rounded-expand-more icon.
-Click on the rounded-expand-more icon to expand the dropdown.
+Near the magnifier icon at the end of the top input navigation, you'll find a rounded-expand-more icon.
+Click on this icon to expand the dropdown menu.

 ??? note "Web screenshot"